vladyslavgusakovskiy/azure_task_10_deploy_vm_to_availability_zone/README.md

     - VMs should use image with friendly name `Ubuntu2204` and size `Standard_B1s`.

+    - Note that in this task you are not required to deploy a pubclic IP resource for the VMs.

 2. When script is ready, run it to deploy resources to your subcription.

 3. Run artifacts generation script `scripts/generate-artifacts.ps1`.